-- Committee Support- We are grateful for the support the County Clerk and County Commissioners and we would like to request more of it related to the appointment of new members. - Attracting New Volunteers for the Committees- We need recruitment of new committed volunteers.
-The adult care home and the nursing home committees despite our efforts, lack enough volunteers to create a consistent presence in the facilities.
-Our team has had challenges related to a gap in position and this coming year should provide more consistent stability for the volunteers. - New Government Administrations and New Nursing Home Rules- With the change in federal and state administration and the new rules governing nursing homes, members will be vigilant for concerns in facilities they see and will stay abreast of any new policy changes.
+- Committee Support We are grateful for the support the County Clerk and County Commissioners and we would like to request more of it related to the appointment of new members. - Attracting New Volunteers for the Committees- We need recruitment of new committed volunteers.
+The adult care home and the nursing home committees, despite our efforts, lack enough volunteers to create a consistent presence in the facilities.
+These committees require dedicated volunteers who can provide significant volunteer time.

-- New Growth for Long Term Care Facilities- There is continued growth in our county with new adult care homes currently in construction, and possible new Continuing Care Retirement Communities planned.
+- New Government Administrations and New Nursing Home Rules- With changes in Federal and State administration, and the new rules governing nursing homes, members will be vigilant for concerns in facilities they see and will stay abreast of any new policy changes. - New Growth for Long Term Care Facilities- There is continued growth in our county with a new Adult Care Home currently in construction in Huntersville, and possibly two new Continuing Care Retirement Communities planned.
 This will mean more residents to be visited and rights to be protected.
-Just on another note- there are many new independent livings that have been built in town which also offer another housing option for seniors and older or disabled adults, but we are still in need of affordable housing options. - We are happy to present or answer any questions for the county commissioners or anything related to long term care or this report.
+It is also important to note that there are many new independent livings constructed in town which also offers housing option for seniors and older or disabled adults, but we are still in need of affordable housing options. - Affordable Housing- As mentioned in the previous paragraph, affordable senior housing continues to be a challenge, not just for independent seniors, but also for Adult Care Homes (Assisted Living Facilities).
+Very few of these facilities accept State/County Special Assistance and more and more seniors are falling into the gap of qualifying for that program and being able to afford private pay rates.
+These rates can be anywhere from \$2,800 to \$11,000 monthly. - We are happy to present or answer any questions for the county commissioners or anything related to long term care or this report.